KnodesCommunity/jest-observable-mock/README.md

-# @scitizen/jest-observable-mock
+# @knodes/rxjs-testing-utils

-Add observables recording calls to mocks
+A set of helpers to check RxJs behavior.
+Compatible with jest & jasmine (for now).